CallumMyers4/Honours-Project-Repository/README.md

 - Character controller is still hvaving some movement issues especially when jumping, looks hitbox related
 - Character is too wide to fall through 1 block gaps, need to either make sprite smaller or make gaps have a min of 2 blocks
 - Ground checks for gaps could be made more efficient with a raycast firing sideways to check forward/back to check how flat ground is?
 Maybe?
+- Platform height needs to be adjusted to ensure player can both fit under and jump onto them
 ----------------------------------------------------------------------------------------------------------------------------------------